bottlepy/bottle/docs/tutorial.rst

 Generating content
 ==============================================================================

 In pure WSGI, the range of types you may return from your application is very limited.
-Applications must return an iterable yielding byte strings.
+Applications must return an iterable yielding byte string.
 You may return a string (because strings are iterable) but this causes most servers to transmit your content char by char.
 Unicode strings are not allowed at all.
 This is not very practical.

-Bottle is much more flexible and supports a wide range of types.
+The bottle is much more flexible and supports a wide range of types.
 It even adds a ``Content-Length`` header if possible and encodes unicode automatically, so you don't have to.
 What follows is a list of data types you may return from your application callbacks and a short description of how these are handled by the framework:

 Dictionaries
     As mentioned above, Python dictionaries (or subclasses thereof) are automatically transformed into JSON strings and returned to the browser with the ``Content-Type`` header set to ``application/json``.
-This makes it easy to implement json-based APIs.
-Data formats other than json are supported too.
-See the :ref:`tutorial-output-filter` to learn more.
+This makes it easy to implement JSON-based APIs.
+Data formats other than JSON are supported too.
+See the:ref:`tutorial-output-filter` to learn more.

 Empty Strings, ``False``, ``None`` or other non-true values:
     These produce an empty output with the ``Content-Length`` header set to 0.

 Unicode strings
-    Unicode strings (or iterables yielding unicode strings) are automatically encoded with the codec specified in the ``Content-Type`` header (utf8 by default) and then treated as normal byte strings (see below).
+    Unicode strings (or iterable yielding Unicode strings) are automatically encoded with the codec specified in the ``Content-Type`` header (utf8 by default) and then treated as normal byte strings (see below).

 Byte strings
     Bottle returns strings as a whole (instead of iterating over each char) and adds a ``Content-Length`` header based on the string length.
 Lists of byte strings are joined first.
-Other iterables yielding byte strings are not joined because they may grow too big to fit into memory.
+Other iterable yielding byte strings are not joined because they may grow too big to fit into memory.
 The ``Content-Length`` header is not set in this case.

 Instances of :exc:`HTTPError` or :exc:`HTTPResponse`
-    Returning these has the same effect as when raising them as an exception.
-In case of an :exc:`HTTPError`, the error handler is applied.
-See :ref:`tutorial-errorhandling` for details.
+    Returning these have the same effect as when raising them as an exception.
+In case of an:exc:`HTTPError`, the error handler is applied.
+See:ref:`tutorial-errorhandling` for details.

 File objects
     Everything that has a ``.read()`` method is treated as a file or file-like object and passed to the ``wsgi.file_wrapper`` callable defined by the WSGI server framework.
-Some WSGI server implementations can make use of optimized system calls (sendfile) to transmit files more efficiently.
-In other cases this just iterates over chunks that fit into memory.
+Some WSGI server implementations can make use of optimized system calls (send file) to transmit files more efficiently.
+In other cases, this just iterates over chunks that fit into memory.
 Optional headers such as ``Content-Length`` or ``Content-Type`` are *not* set automatically.
 Use :func:`send_file` if possible.
 See :ref:`tutorial-static-files` for details.

 Iterables and generators
-    You are allowed to use ``yield`` within your callbacks or return an iterable, as long as the iterable yields byte strings, unicode strings, :exc:`HTTPError` or :exc:`HTTPResponse` instances.
+    You are allowed to use ``yield`` within your callbacks or return an iterable, as long as the iterable yields byte strings, Unicode strings, :exc:`HTTPError` or:exc:`HTTPResponse` instances.
 Nested iterables are not supported, sorry.
 Please note that the HTTP status code and the headers are sent to the browser as soon as the iterable yields its first non-empty value.
 Changing these later has no effect.

 The ordering of this list is significant.
-You may for example return a subclass of :class:`str` with a ``read()`` method.
-It is still treated as a string instead of a file, because strings are handled first.
+You may for example return a subclass of:class:`str` with a ``read()`` method.
+It is still treated as a string instead of a file because strings are handled first.

 .. rubric:: Changing the Default Encoding

-Bottle uses the `charset` parameter of the ``Content-Type`` header to decide how to encode unicode strings.
-This header defaults to ``text/html; charset=UTF8`` and can be changed using the :attr:`Response.content_type` attribute or by setting the :attr:`Response.charset` attribute directly.
-(The :class:`Response` object is described in the section :ref:`tutorial-response`.)
+Bottle uses the `charset` parameter of the ``Content-Type`` header to decide how to encode Unicode strings.
+This header defaults to ``text/html; charset=UTF8`` and can be changed using the:attr:`Response.content_type` attribute or by setting the:attr:`Response.charset` attribute directly.
+(The:class:`Response` object is described in the section:ref:`tutorial-response`.)

 ::